-One Heritage is committed to operating high standards of corporate governance and our corporate governance model is based on the key principles of the Quoted Companies Alliance Corporate Governance Code (“QCA Code”).
+One Heritage Group plc (“the “Group”) is committed to operating high standards of corporate governance and our corporate governance model is based on the key principles of the Quoted Companies Alliance Corporate Governance Code (“QCA Code”).

-The board will continue to develop its corporate governance processes and procedures during 2021 and is committed to continuously update this statement when appropriate.
+The board will continue to develop its corporate governance processes and procedures and is committed to continuously updating this statement when appropriate.

-The following statements set out One Heritage’s compliance with the QCA Code:
+The following statements set out the Group’s compliance with the QCA Code:

-1. Establish a strategy and business model which promote long-term value for shareholders.
+1. Establish a strategy and business model which promotes long-term value for shareholders.

 The Group’s strategy is focused on developing high quality apartments and co-living housing in urban areas in the UK with high demand from professional tenants.
-We, through One Heritage Complete, provide first class letting and full management services to create a socially sustainable living environment.
+We provide first class letting and full management services to create a socially sustainable living environment.

 The Group aims to deliver shareholder value by investing in developments in areas of high demand and growth.
 The Group also believes that it can create value in the residential market and are excited to be part of the solution to tackling the UK’s shortage of quality accommodation.

 2. Seek to understand and meet shareholder expectations.

 The Group provides its shareholders with contact information such as a dedicated email address (email@example.com), Group phone number and address which is available on the Group’s website.
 The Group holds an annual general meeting which all investors can attend, and time will be set aside for questions.

 Due to the size of the Group, there is no dedicated investor relations department.
 The CEO is responsible for reviewing all communications received from investors and will determine the most appropriate response.